Autistic Self Advocacy Network: Scientific issues

 ASAN is the autistic community partner for the Academic Autistic Spectrum Partnership In Research and Education (AASPIRE).
 The AASPIRE project brings together the academic community and the autistic community, in a research format called community-based participatory research, to develop and perform research projects relevant to the needs of autistic adults.

-ASAN has been critical of statements made which falsely link vaccines and autism.
+ASAN has been critical of statements made that falsely link vaccines and autism.
 According to ASAN, research suggests that autism has always existed at its current levels in the population.

+Between 2009 and 2012, ASAN members lobbied the American Psychiatric Association's workgroup on neurodevelopmental disorders drafting new diagnostic criteria for autism for the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+The advocates focused on "protecting access to diagnosis" and support, blocking proposals they deemed harmful, and "improving disparities in diagnosis for marginalized groups", while encouraging the shift towards a unified diagnosis of autism spectrum disorder.
+A formulation proposed by ASAN regarding the possibility that some autistic people learn to mask autistic characteristics (which requires significant mental effort and makes diagnosis more difficult) is reflected in the final criteria.

 In 2018, ASAN published an open letter to the American Speech–Language–Hearing Association opposing their position statement that facilitated communication (FC) and rapid prompting method (RPM) are scientifically discredited, claiming that more research on those methods is worthwhile.
-ASAN also lists two facilitated communication users as members of its Board of Trustees.

 Special calendar events

 ASAN's chapters work collaboratively with the national branch on nationwide projects; an example of this is Day of Mourning, an event on March 1 where local chapters of ASAN, as well as independent groups, host candlelight vigils in remembrance of disabled people murdered by their caregivers.
 The first campaign was suggested by Zoe Gross of California, who had heard of a case where a young autistic man was murdered by his mother, who later committed suicide.
 The vigils honor people with all kinds of disabilities.

-In April 2013, as part of Autism Acceptance Month – a counter-movement against the cure-focused Light It Up Blue and Autism Awareness Month movements – ASAN launched an Autism Acceptance Month web site.
+In April 2013, as part of Autism Acceptance Month – a counter-movement against the cure-focused Light It Up Blue and Autism Awareness Month movements – ASAN launched an Autism Acceptance Month website.

 Publications

 ASAN published a book for autistic people in college, called Navigating College Handbook.
 The book was considered "the first of its kind".
 In 2012, ASAN began the annual Autism Campus Inclusion (ACI) Summer Institute, a week-long workshop teaching autistic students to engage in activism and advocacy on their campuses.
-Disability rights activist Lydia Brown is an alumn of the leadership program.
+Disability rights activist Lydia Brown is an alumna of the leadership program.

 The Loud Hands Project, a transmedia publishing effort for curating and hosting submissions by autistic people about voice, has also been active during 2012, in the form of a kickstarter campaign and an anthology, both founded and organized by Julia Bascom.
-Later in 2012, ASAN also published the anthology Loud Hands: Autistic People, Speaking, which features several dozen essays by autistic neurodiversity activists including Jim Sinclair and Ari Ne'eman.
+Later in 2012, ASAN also published the anthology Loud Hands: Autistic People, Speaking, which features several dozen essays by autistic neurodiversity activists, including Jim Sinclair and Ari Ne'eman.